How to Fix a Frozen PC? 8 Tips to Unfreeze a Windows Computer

 1. Quit as many programs as you can

-Many a time when your computer freezes it's often because you might be running loads of programs at the same time, thus the resources (CPU, RAM, etc.) have been used up.
-Then your PC has to rely on hard disk memory to deal with application requests, which often cause your computer to keep freezing because disk memory runs much slower than RAM to process data.
-In short, it's best to quit them all.
+Many a time when your computer freezes it's often because you are running too many programs at the same time, thus the resources (CPU, RAM, etc.) have been used up.
+Then your PC has to rely on hard disk memory to deal with application requests, which often cause your computer to keep freezing because disk memory runs much slower than RAM in terms of processing data.

 2. Force quit specific applications not responding

 For those programs or services that you can't quit through regular methods, use Task Manager to force quit them.
-To do that, right click on the taskbar, select Task Manager, highlight the processes you want to quit, and click "End task" option located at the right corner.
-Warning: force stopping a process might cause you to lose data due to unsaved changes.
-If you have important work want to keep, wait several minutes to let Windows try to unfreeze it automatically.
+To do that, right click on the taskbar, select Task Manager, highlight the processes you want to quit, and click "End task."

 3. Restart your computer